 For starters, at Vendor Marketing we specialise in a more efficient sales process.
 Marketing a home these days can be the greatest expense in the sales process.
 Therefore we reduce, then optimise this expense.
 This means we carefully examine any proposed advertising campaign.
 We know what makes for the most efficient marketing and what doesn’t.

-What home sellers should be aware of is vendor advocacy firms promoting they do not charge a fee.
+What home sellers should watch out for is vendor advocacy firms claiming that they do not charge a fee.
 Indirectly they do!
 Here’s how;

-On another important marketing note, real estate is one of very few industries where vendors basically pay for real estate agent’s branding.
+On another important marketing note, real estate is one of very few industries where vendors basically pay for real estate agent’s branding (during the property advertising process).
 This is further exemplified with real estate agents now owning and receiving shares in the media they recommend.
 Therefore this needs to be scrutinised.

 We believe this type of vendor advocacy service avoids any conflict of interest.
 It ensures one acts totally independently and without bias.
 It also encourages the real estate agent to put their best efforts into the sale for the benefit of all stakeholders concerned.
 Ultimately, this is how maximum sale prices are achieved!

 One word of caution though.
 Beware of buyer advocates also offering vendor advocacy services and vice-versa.
 From our point of view this is unacceptable and also highly unethical.
 It could easily lead to a conflict of interest.
 That is, where one person advises both parties in the same transaction.
 It’s also used as means of increasing ones revenue base.
 In our opinion, an advocate can only be one or the other.
 Not both!
 Vendor Marketing only represents home sellers.
 That is, we offer vendor advocacy services only.